 It is recommended that teens ages 11-18 years old receive a Tdap booster.
 In North Carolina all students entering 6th grade must receive a Tdap vaccine to attend school.
 This vaccine is one shot that lasts ten years.

 1. Tetanus (also known as lock jaw): causes painful muscle spasms all over the body and it can prevent you from opening your mouth.
 You can get tetanus through types of cuts and wounds, from animal bites, tattoos, body piercings, rusty nails etc.

 2. Diptheria: caused by a bacteria that causes a thick covering in the back of the throat.
 It can cause breathing problems, paralysis, heart failure and death.
 Diptheria is spread person to person.

 3. Pertussis (also known as whopping cough): caused by bacteria that can cause severe coughing spells, weight loss, pneumonia and sometimes death.
 Pertussis is spread person to person and is highly contagious.

 It is recommended that all teenagers ages 11-18 years old receive a meningococcal vaccine.
 This vaccine is also known as Menactra.
-This vaccine prevents against four types of meningococcal disease.
-The disease is a serious illness that infects the fluid around your brain and spinal cord.
+This vaccine prevents against four types of meningococcal disease which can lead to serious illness infecting the fluid around your brain and spinal cord.
 Meningitis can be spread through coughing, kissing or sharing drinks.
 Even when people diagnosed with meningitis are treated with antibiotics, 1 in 10 of these people die.
 For the people that survive, up to 1 in 5 of them may experience brain damage, become mentally retarded, become deaf, suffer seizures, suffer a stroke and/or lose their arms or legs.
 This vaccine is one shot only.

 Human Papillomavirus Vaccine (HPV)